heythem500/SkyHero-Monitor/README.md

 *( v2.1 base)* : was released in 10-2025

 *( v2.4 chnages)* : released in 7-2026, most recent</p>
-what's new? highly optimized to boost peformance, decrease load and to better manage data, new featurs: notes box , push notificatio, setting control from dashboard including quota, private mode, month selector was changed.
+what's new? highly optimized to boost peformance, decrease load and to better manage data, new featurs: notes box , push notificatio, new settings to control dashboard ui including quota and elements to show and hide, private mode, month selector was changed, groups were improved.

   ---